Where is Isfahan?

-Isfahan is Iran’s masterpiece, one of the finest cities in the Islamic world.
+Isfahan is Iran’s masterpiece, one of the finest cities in the Islamic world and the third-largest city in Iran.
 That’s why people call it “Half of the world”.
-It was the capital of Iran in a number of the post-Islamic periods, but its golden age was during the Safavid dynasty.
+Although It was the capital of Iran in a number of the post-Islamic periods, but its golden age was during the Safavid dynasty.
 Furthermore, Isfahan has the greatest attractions for tourists.
 That’s because Isfahan is called the live open-air museum of Iran.
 In the late 16th century, Isfahan was flourished due to the will of “Shah Abbas the Great” and the trading skill of Armenian settlers.
-An outstanding heritage of Isfahan Armenian community is 17th-century Vank Cathedral with its beautiful frescoes and a treasure of historical objects in its museum.
+An outstanding heritage of Isfahan Armenian community is 17th-century Vank Cathedral with its beautiful frescoes and a treasure of historical objects in its museums.